Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Photography Gear Reviews and Resources

 Changing a site around requires a ton of work behind the scenes.
 Some of that work means evaluating your existing pages and giving them a fresh look.
 I’ve updated my Gear page and some of the lens reviews, but there’s still more to come.

 Also, I stand behind the products that I recommend.
-If you purchase from one of my affiliate links, I'll be here to help you with questions and support.
-Just reach out to me and we'll confirm the affiliate purchase and you have my commitment to help use or understand the item you purchase.
+If you purchase from one of my affiliate links, I’ll help you with questions and support.
+Just reach out to me and we’ll confirm the affiliate purchase and you have my commitment to help use or understand the item you purchase.
 That goes for any affiliate link here, not just Amazon.

 With that in mind, here are some of the updated photography gear reviews to check out.

 The photography gear reviews were just the first step, but that’s not the end of it.
 I know many of you also run your own web sites.
 I’ll include a resource page for tools that you can use to make the most of your own online presence.

 I’m also planning a series of videos for the software we use.
 Lightroom and Photoshop will be in there, but so will a number of the plugins that we use and other tips.
 The idea for the videos is to keep them short and to the point.
 I plan on developing resource pages for the tools we use.
 When you need to see an example of how something works, I’ll have it here to remind you just how to use that thing you normally don’t have to touch, or to show some ideas that you may not have considered in the past.